 emit bills of credit; pass any bill of attainder, ex post facto law, or law

-impairing the obligation of contracts, or grant any title of nobility with the
+impairing the obligation of contracts, or grant any title of nobility, except

 E. No